-Be alert to the possibility that a cohabitation agreement was entered into prior to marriage or common law partners residing together.
+Be alert to the possibility that a cohabitation agreement was entered into prior to marriage or common-law partners residing together.
 The agreement may provide that its terms shall continue if the spouses marry and / or subsequently separate.

-There may be clauses in this agreement which describe how property is to be divided if there is a breakdown of the relationship.
+There may be clauses in this agreement that describe how property is to be divided if there is a breakdown of the relationship.
 Read the whole agreement to confirm whether there are provisions in the case where one spouse predeceases the other after separation yet before a divorce is granted.

 Married Spouses Make an Election

 The Family Law Act in such circumstances, allows a surviving married spouse to choose between two options within six months of the death of their spouse (assuming that there was no prior signed domestic contract between the spouses):

 Option 1) accepting the equalization of the net family properties: This is a calculation that equalizes the net value of the assets and debts each spouse owned at the end of the marriage.
 The calculation includes ownership of the assets and debts crediting property brought into the marriage, excluding specific types of property, and considering a sharing based on contribution to the value of an asset.
 There may be restrictions on life insurance proceeds or a lump sum pension plan payment.
 OR

 Option 2) if there was a Will left by the deceased spouse: The surviving spouse may accept the bequests as prescribed in the Will.
 If the Will provides that the beneficiary spouse may receive property from both the equalization of net family properties and under the Will, the survivor is entitled to receive both.
 If there is no Will, the options to be considered are found in Part II of the

 It is strongly advised that anyone finding themselves in this situation should obtain independent legal advice.